Celebrating 250 years of Jane Austen

-Jane Austen has danced under the chandeliers that light the Assembly Rooms and with our partners we're joining in the 250th celebrations.
+Jane Austen has danced under the chandeliers that light the Assembly Rooms and feature the Rooms in two of her novels.

 Bath Assembly Rooms was one of Jane Austen’s favourite places in the city.
 Having loved attending grand balls there during her early visits to Bath, when she moved to the city permanently in 1801 the date of the next ball was one of the first things on her mind.
 Though she had arrived in Bath at the end of the social season (“there is to be only one more ball!” she wrote in horror to her sister upon arrival), fortunately, she was able to make up for lost time.
 Austen would live in Bath for the next five years and attended balls at Bath Assembly Rooms both regularly and enthusiastically.